farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

 **Access the files:**

 1. Download the latest [UF2 file](https://github.com/farm-ng/amiga-dev-kit/releases/download/fw-dash-v1.0.0/fw-dash-v1.0.0.uf2)
-2. For more details on the UF2 file release see the release page here: [https://github.com/farm-ng/amiga-dev-kit/releases/tag/fw-dash-v1.0.0](https://github.com/farm-ng/amiga-dev-kit/releases/tag/fw-dash-v1.0.0)
+2. For more details on the UF2 file release see the release page here: [Release: fw-dash-v1.0.0](https://github.com/farm-ng/amiga-dev-kit/releases/tag/fw-dash-v1.0.0)

 **Connect to your dashboard:**